Render of APEX Stairs with Cleaning Products

 Cleaning Powder-Coated Aluminum Steps

-The process to clean aluminum metal stairs that are powder-coated is similar, but the powder-coating is a little more delicate than the aluminum.
+Cleaning aluminum metal stairs that are powder-coated is similar, but the powder-coating is a little more delicate than the aluminum.
 If the aluminum steps are powder-coated, there is less chance of oxidation because the powder-coating provides an extra layer of defense.
 However, if the coating is scratched, oxidation spots can still form.

 Aluminum switchback ramp with powder coating